 - or seed butter – sunflower seed butter, almond butter, or

-- Refined free liquid sweetener – brown rice (low GI), Monk fruit ( -free), or agave
+- Refined sugar-free liquid sweetener – brown rice (low GI), Monk fruit ( -free), or agave

 - Jam & spread – any fruit jam, apple sauce or chocolate vegan spread

-- Cream and yoghurt – add a dollop of homemade cream on top of a can of cream. , yoghurt or soy yoghurt.
+- Cream and yogurt – add a dollop of homemade cream on top of a can of cream. , yogurt, or soy yogurt.
 Make your own using the

-- Nuts and seeds – sliced almonds, dessicated , vegan chocolate chips or a pinch of !
+- Nuts and seeds – sliced almonds, desiccated , vegan chocolate chips, or a pinch of !

-- Other option is a combination of 1/3 .
-However, note that gluten free waffles are much more chewy, dense and fragile. ,1/3 and 1/3
+- Another option is a combination of 1/3 .
+However, note that gluten-free waffles are much more chewy, dense, and fragile. ,1/3 and 1/3

 More vegan breakfast recipes

 If you love comforting vegan breakfast recipes I recommend you try our:

 Made these vegan coconut milk waffles yet?
 Share a picture with us on Instagram!